autom8ter/engine/README.md

 License: MIT

 ## Overview
-Engine is a pluggable framework for grpc services

-- Engine serves go/plugins that.
+- Engine serves [go/plugins](https://golang.org/pkg/plugin/) that are dynamically loaded at runtime.
-- Plugins must export a type that implements the driver.Plugin interface: RegisterWithServer(s *grpc.Server)
+- Plugins export a type that implements the driver.Plugin interface: RegisterWithServer(s *grpc.Server)
 - Exported plugins must be named Plugin
+- Engine decouples the server runtime from grpc service development so that plugins can be added as externally compiled files that can be added to a deployment from local storage without making changes to the engine runtime.

 ## Features